Aledangelo/terraform-churros-openstack/README.md

 ## Variables
-Change values in `terraform.tfvars` file with your openstack credentials.
+Change values in `terraform.tfvars` and `.adminrc` files with your openstack admin credentials.

 ## Usage
 In order to run an openstack server, you have to run this commands in the root project's directory: